susonsapkota/Kapi-bug-tracking/privacy-policy.md

 **Service Providers**

-I may employ third-party companies and individuals due to the following reasons:
+I may employ third-party companies and individuals for the following reasons:

 * To facilitate our Service;
 * To provide the Service on our behalf;
 * To perform Service-related services; or
 * To assist us in analyzing how our Service is used.

 I want to inform users of this Service that these third parties have access to their Personal Information.
 The reason is to perform the tasks assigned to them on our behalf.
 However, they are obligated not to disclose or use the information for any other purpose.

+**Billing and Payments**

+The app offers subscription services that provide additional features and benefits.
+Payments for subscriptions will be processed through third-party payment processors.
+When you subscribe, you will provide payment information such as your credit card number or other financial account information, which will be collected and processed by these third-party payment processors.

+**Subscription Terms**

+* **Auto-renewal:** Subscriptions are billed on a recurring basis and will automatically renew unless canceled by the user at least 24 hours before the end of the current billing period.
+* **Cancellation:** You can cancel your subscription at any time through your account settings in the app or by contacting customer support.
+If you cancel, you will continue to have access to the subscription benefits until the end of the current billing period.
+No refunds will be issued for the remaining days of the billing period after cancellation.
+* **Free Trial:** If offered, a free trial will automatically convert to a paid subscription at the end of the trial period unless canceled before the trial ends.

 **Security**